huynhnhathao/job_recommender/README.md

 ## Last words

+If you learn anything new from this project, consider `STAR` it.

-If you use this project in your work, please cite it by a direct link to this page, and the only requirement is `STAR` it.
+If you use any part of this project in your work, please cite it by a direct link to this page.